-Rush Creek Trail Head is a 18.8 mile moderately trafficked point-to-point trail located near June Lake, CA that features a lake and is rated as moderate.
+Rush Creek Trail to Agnew Lake is a 7 mile moderately trafficked loop trail located near June Lake, CA that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and camping and is accessible year-round.

 Keep going past Agnew lake if you're going to do this trail!